-Mr. Reville is the Francis Keppel Professor of Practice of Educational Policy and Administration at the Harvard Graduate School of Education.
-He is the founding director of HGSE's Education Redesign Lab.
-He recently completed nearly five years of service as the Secretary of Education for the Commonwealth of Massachusetts.
-As Governor Patrick’s top education adviser, Mr. Reville established a new Executive Office of Education and had oversight of higher education, K-12, and early education in the nation's leading student achievement state.
-He served in the Governor's Cabinet and played a leading education reform role on matters ranging from the Achievement Gap Act of 2010 and Common Core State Standards to the Commonwealth's highly successful Race to the Top proposal.
+Mr. Reville is the Francis Keppel Professor of Practice of Educational Policy and Administration at the Harvard Graduate School of Education (HGSE).
+He is the founding director of HGSE’s Education Redesign Lab.
+He served as the Secretary of Education for the Commonwealth of Massachusetts from 2008 to 2013.
+As Governor Deval Patrick’s top education advisor, Mr. Reville established a new Executive Office of Education and oversaw higher education, K-12, and early education in the nation’s leading student achievement state.
+He served in the Governor’s Cabinet and played a leading education reform role on matters ranging from the Achievement Gap Act of 2010 and Common Core State Standards to the Commonwealth’s highly successful Race to the Top proposal.

-Mr. Reville's career, which combines research, policy, and practice, began with service as a VISTA volunteer/youth worker.
+Mr. Reville’s career, which combines research, policy, and practice, began with service as a VISTA volunteer/youth worker.
 He served as a teacher and principal of two urban, alternative high schools.
 Some years later, he founded a local education foundation, which was part of the Public Education Network.
-He is a board member and adviser to a host of organizations, and a frequent writer and speaker on education reform and policy issues.
-He holds a BA from Colorado College, an MA from Stanford University and five honorary doctorate degrees.
+He is a board member and advisor to a host of organizations, and a frequent writer and speaker on education reform and policy issues.
+He holds a B.A. from Colorado College, an M.A. from Stanford University and five honorary doctorate degrees.

 Ann Sagan, director and Treasurer

-Ms. Sagan previously volunteered at Match Charter Public School as a dean and formally served as Chair of the Board of Trustees.
+Ms. Sagan previously volunteered at Match Charter Public School as a dean and served formally as Chair of its Board of Directors.
 She was formerly a financial analyst with The New York Times Company.
-She holds an undergraduate degree from Duke University in public policy, an MBA from the University of Chicago and a Master's Degree in Education from Bank Street College in New York.
+She holds an undergraduate degree from Duke University in public policy, an M.B.A. from the University of Chicago, and a master’s degree in education from Bank Street College of Education.
 Her previous board experience includes three years on the Board of Education in Montclair, NJ, where she served as chair of the finance and budget committee.